Treaty Principles Bill: Civil society

 On 9 September 2024, 400 Christian leaders including three Anglican archbishops, the Catholic Archbishop, a Catholic Cardinal, the Methodist Church president and the Salvation Army commissioner signed an open letter calling on MPs to vote against the Treaty Principles Bill and affirming their commitment to honouring the Treaty of Waitangi.
 In response, Seymour accused church leaders of interfering in democracy a second time, with the first time being the End of Life Choice Act 2019.

-On 13 November 2024, 40 King's Counsel lawyers wrote a letter to Prime Minister Luxon and Attorney-General Judith Collins urging the National-led coalition to withdraw the bill on the grounds that it "seeks to rewrite" the Treaty of Waitangi.
+On 13 November 2024, 40 out of around 250 King's Counsel lawyers wrote a letter to Prime Minister Luxon and Attorney-General Judith Collins urging the National-led coalition to withdraw the bill on the grounds that it "seeks to rewrite" the Treaty of Waitangi.
 In response, Seymour defended the bill and argued that it would give everyone a voice in the Treaty debate.

 Hobson's Pledge, a conservative lobby group opposing affirmative action for Māori, has started a pro-Treaty Principles Bill campaign aimed at Prime Minister Luxon, referring to him as a "scaredy cat" for not supporting the bill further.

 The NZ Council for Civil Liberties (NZCCL) argues that Te Tiriti cannot "be changed by just one of the signatories".
 That the mandatory referendum "is an inappropriate way to address the rights of any minority and this is especially so in the case of colonisation".
 That the bill fails to build on previous progress on constitutional reform.
 And that the bill "seeks to use domestic law to constrain interpretation of an international treaty" and "will lead to expensive and uncertain litigation".

 Former Race Relations Commissioner Joris de Bres labeled the bill as "the most divisive piece of legislation to be put before Parliament," expressing concerns over its potential to damage race relations in New Zealand.

 ActionStation, a community campaigning organisation, created the Together for Te Tiriti campaign for people to display a graphic design that says Together for Te Tiriti.
 Kassie Hartendorp director of ActionStation said the campaign was for people of all backgrounds to show support for Te Tiriti o Waitangi.